Knowledge Hub

 Small projects are easier to finish and explain.
 Employers prefer clear completed examples over unfinished big ideas that are hard to understand.

-How to explain a project in an interview
+How candidates can explain a project during an interview

 Use a simple structure: problem, people affected, options considered, solution, result and lesson learned.
-This keeps your answer practical and easy to follow.
+This keeps the candidate's answer practical and easy to follow.

 What makes a junior candidate stand out

 Strong juniors show curiosity, clear thinking and evidence of practice.
-You do not need to know everything, but you should show that you can learn and communicate.
+A candidate does not need to know everything, but a candidate should demonstrate learning ability and clear communication.

 Use support experience as evidence of business understanding.
-Learn requirements, documentation and stakeholder communication, then show how you solved recurring problems.
+Learn requirements, documentation and stakeholder communication, then show how the learner solved recurring problems.

-Your business knowledge is useful.
-Add system thinking, process mapping, data awareness and one platform so you can connect real operations to technology delivery.
+Business knowledge is useful.
+Add system thinking, process mapping, data awareness and one platform so a learner can connect real operations to technology delivery.

 How to move from coding into architecture